Introduction

 - Hoses, pipes, and fittings

-The present-day cars have radiators made of aluminum.
-They have an upper and lower tank connected with the radiator core with the narrow passageways and this design offers a high surface area for a relatively small volume.
-The radiator core is constructed by brazing thin aluminum fins on rectangular cross-section aluminum tubes (these tubes may be flattened aluminum tubes or made by brazing two aluminum channels).
+The radiator core is constructed by brazing thin aluminum fins on rectangular cross-section aluminum tubes.
+These tubes may be flattened aluminum tubes or made by brazing two aluminum channels.
 The hot coolant flows through the core and gets collected in the lower tank of the radiator.

-The hot coolant from the engine block enters the upper tank (through the inlet), flows through the radiator core (tubes) into the lower tank, and into the outlet.
+The hot coolant from the engine block enters the upper tank (through the inlet).
+It flows through the radiator core (tubes) into the lower tank, and into the outlet.
 The outlet is connected to the coolant pump.
 The fins on the aluminum tubes dissipate the heat from the coolant and transfer it to the air passing through.

-Low-cost car radiators may have plastic upper and lower tanks and passageways with gaskets to reduce the cost, however, complete metal construction is preferred since they are easy to repair and maintain.
+Low-cost car radiators may have plastic upper and lower tanks, and passageways with gaskets to reduce the cost.
+However, complete metal construction is preferred since they are easy to repair and maintain.

-The size of the radiator should be compatible with the engine volume/capacity, a small radiator will fail to maintain the engine at operating temperature and a bigger radiator will keep the engine cool.
+The size of the radiator should be compatible with the engine volume/capacity.
+A small radiator will fail to maintain the engine at operating temperature and a bigger radiator will keep the engine cool.
 Both are not desirable.

-This goes on till the engine operating temperature rises above the optimum, and the hot coolant activates the thermostat to open the entry into the radiator (and close the bypass).
+This goes on till the engine operating temperature rises above the optimum.
+Now the hot coolant activates the thermostat to open the entry into the radiator and close the bypass.
 The hot coolant flows through the radiator, gets cooled, and is pumped into the engine cooling jackets.
-Modern car engine radiator-circuit uses a wax-filled thermostat that opens the entry into the radiator after the engine reaches its optimum operating temperature.

-Coolant tank or coolant reservoir: The hot coolant coming into the radiator can expand due to the high temperature and the expanding/overflowing coolant will enter into the coolant tank connected to the radiator (the radiator cap design allows the coolant to move into the coolant tank).
-When the coolant becomes cool, there will be a vacuum, and the coolant from the coolant tank flows back into the radiator.
-The coolant tank is a translucent plastic container you will find near the radiator.
+The hot coolant entering the radiator can expand due to the high temperature.
+The expanding/overflowing coolant will enter the coolant tank connected to the radiator.
+The radiator cap design allows the coolant to move into the coolant tank.

 Modern cars may have a modified design of the coolant tank and sometimes they are called expansion tanks.
 However, the function is more or less the same.